Terms and Policies

 For reasons of confidentiality, the only person(s) who need to know the confidential information are the following:

-The school’s designated Child Safeguarding Officer (Amelia Glenn) and the Principal (Nick Bendall).
+The school’s Designated Safeguarding Lead (Amelia Glenn) and the Deputy Safeguarding Level (Petra Harries & Nick Bendall).

 This policy was updated 31.10.2018